1. Keep fingers and tongue away from the surgical area.

-Immediately following procedure, keep a steady pressure over the surgical site.
-Pressure helps reduce bleeding and permits formation of a clot.
+Immediately following the procedure, keep steady pressure over the surgical site, using a gauze compress.
+Pressure helps reduce bleeding and permits the formation of a blood clot.
 Gently remove the compress after one hour.
-If bleeding persists, place another compress and again keep stead pressure on the are for one hour.
+If bleeding persists, place another compress, and again, keep steady pressure on the area for one hour.

 To Minimize Swelling And Discomfort

-Immediately following procedure… apply an ice bag over the affected area.
-Use 20 minutes on and 20 minutes off for 24 hours to help prevent development of excessive swelling and discomfort.
+Immediately following the procedure, apply an ice bag over the affected area.
+Use 20 minutes on and 20 minutes off for 24 hours to help prevent the development of excessive swelling and discomfort.
 If an ice bag is unavailable, simply fill a heavy plastic bag with crushed ice.
-Tie end securely and cover with a soft cloth to avoid skin irritation.
+Tie the end securely, and cover with a soft cloth to avoid skin irritation.
 Frozen bags of peas make wonderful ice packs and can be refrozen and used repeatedly.